renatoathaydes/renatoathaydes.github.io/_posts/2015-12-02-Using-Ceylon-Type-System-To-Write-Reliable-Extensible-Software.md

 }
 ```

-This is still a little bit naive... we cannot, for example, include page snippets from different sources... or provide
+Much better!
+Bu this is still a little bit naive... we cannot, for example, include page snippets from different
+sources... or provide a custom CSS stylesheet... as with all software, there's always something we could do better!

+> One improvement to the `render` function would be to actually make it a little simpler and only write the HTML table,
+  so that another part of the application must take care of the rest!
+That part of the application could worry about
+  details such as style-sheets.

-a custom CSS stylesheet... but to keep this blog post within a reasonable size, let's move on and see how we can
-represent the data.
+But to keep this blog post within a reasonable size, let's move on and see how we can represent the data.

 ### Representing the data